dayitv89/react-native-jsmodel/README.md

 export default class MockModel extends JSModel {
 	message() {
-		return 'This message added by JSModel: ' + this.error.message;
+		return 'This message added by JSModel: ' + this.errorMessage;
 	}
 }
 ```